Airburst (video game): Gameplay

 The game has been described as "an inverted version of Pong", in which players divert a "deadly chainsaw-bladed burster ball" with a paddle towards other players' platforms, which are made of balloons.
 Each player is armed with a bat which can be used to deflect the ball away from their balloons and towards their opponents.
 There are also a host of power-ups that affect gameplay.

 The XBLA version uses ReplicaNet for online play.

 AirBurst Extreme

 An enhanced version was released in 2004 for Mac OS X as Airburst Extreme.
 There are four playable characters, and six additional characters (four new protagonists and two new antagonists) in Airburst Extreme.
+In its review of Airburst Extreme, Macworld highlighted the sequel’s substantial improvements over the original game, particularly its faster pacing, expanded selection of arena modes, and enhanced OpenGL-based graphics.
+The publication described the gameplay as “fast, furious, and fun”, noting that new power-ups, Extreme abilities, and creative game types added variety and depth to the overall experience.

 In other media

 On July 27, 2014, an animated short named AirBurst: The Soda of Doom screened at the San Diego Children's Film Festival at San Diego Comic-Con and featured characters from the games AirBurst and AirBurst: Extreme.